Jerry-523/chatbot/mini-rag-chatbot/README.md

 ## Theme

 This chatbot focuses on macroeconomics, providing insights and answers to questions related to economic principles, indicators, and trends.
 The knowledge base contains curated information to support the chatbot's responses.

+## Project Pipeline

+1. **Local LLM Model Installation:**
+   The project can be integrated with models such as LLaMA or Mistral, using `llama.cpp` or Hugging Face Transformers to run the model locally.

+2. **Data Collection:**
+   Gather `.txt`, `.md`, and/or `.pdf` files with relevant content about trading and macroeconomics.

+3. **Text Chunking:**
+   The texts are split into small chunks to facilitate retrieval and processing.

+4. **Embeddings Generation:**
+   Each chunk is converted into a numerical vector using `HuggingFaceEmbeddings`.

+5. **Vector Store Creation:**
+   The embeddings are stored in an efficient vector store, such as FAISS or Chroma, for fast retrieval.

+6. **Pipeline Assembly with LangChain:**
+   LangChain orchestrates the retrieval of relevant chunks and the generation of the final answer by the LLM.

+7. **Simple Interface:**
+   Users can interact with the chatbot via terminal or API (FastAPI), sending questions and receiving answers based on the knowledge base.